 Not Provided: Aesop’s Fables by Jerry Pinkney, chart paper, markers

 will introduce and define theme as the underlying message or lesson that the author is trying to tell the reader.
 I will explain that the plot and main idea of stories help us to identify the theme.
 I will also explain that today we will be reading fables that are stories with a very clear theme (the lesson or moral of a story).
 I will present the blank, charted, theme graphic organizer (example provided in unit) before reading “The Shepherd Boy and the Wolf” (p.
 11) from Aesop’s Fables by Jerry Pinkney.
 After reading the fable, I will identify the theme, “No one believes a liar,” for students.
 I will explain that the plot details and the main idea of a story should support the theme of the story.
-I will model charting the plot details that support this theme (Direct Teaching Teacher Graphic Organizer provided below in Teacher and Student Materials).
+I will model charting the plot details that support this theme (Direct Teaching Teacher Graphic Organizer provided in the green Text & Materials tab).
 For example: First, I know that the boy cried wolf twice when there was no wolf and the townspeople did not like the boy’s trick.
 Then a wolf really came and the boy cried wolf again.
 Next, the townspeople did not believe the boy and did not come.
 Finally, the wolf ate one of the sheep.
 All the main events in the plot tell a story that supports the theme that no one believes a liar.
 I can also identify the main idea, which should support the theme.
 By looking at the main events of the plot, I can identify the main idea as: “A shepherd boy lies about a wolf coming and no one believes him when the wolf really does come.”
 The plot and the main idea both support the theme.

 Ask: How did I identify the plot and main idea that supported the theme?
 Students should respond that you read the story and identified the problem and solution in the story.
 You also identified the main idea that supported the theme by looking at the important events related to the theme.